percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 Further, the key distributor will provide the SRTP [@!RFC3711] keying material to the media distributor for HBH operations via the `MediaKeys` message.
-The media distributor would extract this keying material from the MediaKeys message when received and use it for hop-by-hop encryption and authentication.
+The media distributor will extract this keying material from the MediaKeys message when received and use it for hop-by-hop encryption and authentication.